Screenprints, 76 x 104 cm, CMYK.

 Installation with B/W letterpress print on newspaper; mixed wood fibre materials; animation 3:00 min.

 The project was realised in collaboration with software developer Sindre Sørensen, the gallery Entrée and printmaking workshop Trykkeriet in Bergen.
 For the exhibition at Entrée, three pines from the city mountains where temporarily put in the gallery and grafted together.
-The pines were later planted in a residential area, not the mountains, as the maintenance of the forest today is concerned with preventing overgrowth.
+The pines were later planted in a residential area, not the mountains, as the maintenance of this forest today is concerned with preventing overgrowth.

 Review by Patrik Entian, Minnet om materia, at OmKonst.